marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     Enter LUKS passphrase:
     Verify passphrase:

-Now we create two logical volumes inside the encrypted partition, one for root and one for swap.
-These volumes will be created with the LVM framework.
-First of all the encrypted partition must be opened and a mapping with a plain device must be set up.
-This can be setup with the following command.
+By opening the LUKS volume, a mapping with a plaintext device via the device mapper layer is created.
+This can be done with the following command.

     livecd ~ # cryptsetup luksOpen /dev/sda2 vault
     Enter passphrase for /dev/sda2:

-The device mapper has created a /dev/mapper/vault device which is the plain version of the encrypted disk.
-Now it is time to create two logical volumes.
-First step: creating a physical volume.
+The device mapper creates a /dev/mapper/vault.
+This becomes the LVM physical volume, which is then added to the volume group.

     livecd ~ # pvcreate /dev/mapper/vault
       Physical volume "/dev/mapper/vault" successfully created

-The volume group which will contain the logical volumes must then be created

     livecd ~ # vgcreate vg /dev/mapper/vault
         Volume group "vg" successfully created

-Then, the actual volumes can be created.
-Here I will use a 4GB LV for swap and a LV for root which will extend up to the end of the physical volume.
+Now the logical volumes can be created.
+Here I use a 4GB LV for swap and a LV for root which takes take up the remaining capacity of the volume group.

     livecd ~ # lvcreate --size 4G --name swap vg
       Logical volume "swap" created
     livecd ~ # lvcreate --extents 100%FREE --name root vg
       Logical volume "root" created

-Now under /dev/mapper, the two LV should appear: /dev/mapper/vg-root and /dev/mapper/vg-swap.
-It is time to create filesystems on the LV, for for swap and then for root.
+The LVs should now appear under /dev/mapper: /dev/mapper/vg-root and /dev/mapper/vg-swap.
+A root and swap filesystems must be created on top of the LVs.

     livecd ~ # mkswap /dev/mapper/vg-swap
     Setting up swapspace version 1, size = 4194300 KiB